July Birthstone

 Why is ruby the July birthstone?

-Ruby was assigned to July because of its ancient association with the heat, passion, and vitality of midsummer.
-In many cultures, ruby's fiery red symbolized the sun and the life force at its peak.
-The 1912 standardization by the American National Association of Jewelers formalized this centuries-old connection between ruby and the hottest month of summer.
+Ruby was assigned to July because of its old association with the heat and vitality of midsummer.
+In many cultures, ruby's red color symbolized the sun and the life force at its peak.
+The 1912 standardization by the American National Association of Jewelers formalized this long-standing connection between ruby and the hottest month of summer.

 How do I clean ruby jewelry?